Orlin99/Company/README.md

 CREATE DATABASE company_database;
 ```

-3. Clone the Repository in your machine.
+3. Clone the Repository on your machine.
 4. Update your `application.yml` file according to your environment.

 ## 📮 API Usage with Postman